What is Employee Training and Development?

 - Deeper talent succession pipelines

 - Improved engagement

 Companies who are creating effective employee development and training programs:

 Domino’s created the Pizza Maker course, to help employees learn new skills and assess how well they’ve learned them.
-With three microlearning modules, Domino’s used simulations and gamification to engage, assess, and reward employees to decrease onboarding time.
+With three microlearning modules, Domino’s applied simulations and gamification to engage, assess, and reward employees to decrease onboarding time.
 By including competitive elements, both games encouraged new employees to beat their past scores.
-The games boosted menu knowledge and led to better accuracy and faster pizza creation from new employees.
-Read More.
+The games boosted menu knowledge which led to accuracy and faster pizza creation.